aristanetworks/avd/benchmarks/README.md

 The benchmark suite does not invoke Molecule CLI, Docker, CloudVision, ANTA runner, network services, or multiprocessing.
-Normal end-to-end runs continue to use multiprocessing; benchmarks execute the shared stages inline so CodSpeed can use deterministic CPU simulation instead of walltime.
+Normal end-to-end runs continue to use multiprocessing; benchmarks execute the shared stages inline so CodSpeed can use deterministic CPU simulation and memory instrumentation instead of walltime.

 ## GitHub Actions